Is Schnitzer Steel's Stock Cheap by the Numbers?

 Analysts tend to comically overstate their five-year growth estimates.
 If you accept them at face value, you willoverpay for stocks.
 But while you should definitely take the analysts' prognostications with a grain of salt, they can still provide a useful starting point when compared to similar numbers from a company's closest rivals.

-Source: S&P Capital IQ; EPS growth shown.
+Source: Capital IQ, a division of Standard & Poor's; EPS growth shown.

 And here's how it measures up with regard to the growth analysts expect over the next five years: